 Learning to Program

-The first thing I’d recommend is to choose a language and grab one of the free online tutorials (I’ve linked to a couple below) and work your way through it.
-Python and Ruby are both very capable languages that are easy to pick up.
-Which you’ll prefer is largely a matter of taste, so it’s worth exploring them both for an hour or two before making up your mind.
+I've linked to a couple of tutorials for Python and Ruby below.
+Which you'll prefer is largely a matter of taste, so it's worth exploring them both for an hour or two before making up your mind.

 Learning Python

-If you’re new to programming I’d recommend that you start with the official Python Tutorial first and see how you get on.
-Also take a look at Zed Shaw’s Learn Python the Hard Way – which takes a slightly different approach – and see which works for you.
-Zed’s book is a work in progress, but a substantial amount of it is already available.
+If you're new to programming I'd recommend that you start with the official Python Tutorial first and see how you get on.
+Also take a look at Zed Shaw's Learn Python the Hard Way -- which takes a slightly different approach -- and see which works for you.

 If you’ve already got some programming experience then I’d definitely recommend Mark Pilgrim’s Dive into Python.
 I read it many years ago and learnt a lot very quickly.